 How to get a Sidley Austin training contract

 Vacation scheme deadline: Winter: 15 October 2023Spring/Summer: 7 January 2024

 Applications and assessments

 The firm keeps an open mind on the work experience front.
-“This doesn't have to be legal experience,” confirms our source, telling us “it's actually refreshing to see non-legal work experience on the form.
+“This doesn't have to be legal experience,” confirms our recruiter source, telling us, “It’s actually refreshing to see non-legal work experience on the form.
 It's particularly impressive to see someone who has thrived academically while also holding down a part-time job.”
 Tying these experiences and the skills acquired from them to the realities of a job in a City firm is a must.

 Ultimately, it's “the subtle things” that are scrutinised during the interview, we're told – for example, whether someone is confident or over-confident, and whether they could hold their own with clients.
 “They asked me some professional conduct-type questions to see how I'd deal with certain situations,” recalled a current trainee.
 “It's about seeing how you react under pressure.”

 Interviewers are also likely to raise questions involving the economy and the latest financial news.
 “They want to see that a candidate has their own thoughts and isn't swayed automatically by the interviewer’s views,” our source reveals.
 “We're not looking for 'yes' people in that sense; it's always good to have a debate.”

 Interviewees aren't expected to be an expert on the inner workings of Sidley's practice areas, but they do need to demonstrate a sound understanding of the firm's work, clients, and recent matters to impress.

 Since 2015/16, the firm has run a one-week winter and two-week spring scheme on top of its usual two-week summer schemes.
 Each scheme has space for up to 15 candidates and participants spend each week in a different department.